 Wild Harvesting Impact On Other Species:

-Often misidentified and lumped in with E. angustifolia, several species of Echinacea are harvested and disturbed due to the growing wild harvested market of this plant medicine.
+Often misidentified and lumped in with E. angustifolia, one of the most sought after of the Echinacea family, many of the other species of Echinacea are harvested and sold due to the growing wild-harvested market of E. angustifolia.

-- Possible alternatives include marshmallow, boneset, and astragalus.
-Spilanthes nicely replaces the herb’s antibacterial, antiviral, immunostimulating, and antifungal effects.
-Burdock is antibacterial for bacteria classified as gram-positive, and thyme has antibacterial, antifungal, and antiviral properties, so both of these herbs are also good alternatives.
+Potential alternatives that have been suggested include marsh mallow, boneset, and astragalus.
+Spilanthes has been used to replace the herb’s potential antibacterial, antiviral, immunostimulating, and antifungal effects.
+Burdock is antibacterial for bacteria classified as gram-positive, and thyme has antibacterial, antifungal, and antiviral properties.

 - EFloras, (n.d.), Echinacea in Flora of North America, Missouri Botanical Garden, St. Louis, MO & Harvard University Herbaria, Cambridge, MA.
 Retrieved August 14, 2019, from http://www.efloras.org/florataxon.aspx?flora_id=1&taxon_id=111203

 - Gilmore, Melvin R., 1919, Uses of Plants by the Indians of the Missouri River Region, SI-BAE Annual Report #33, page 131